huuhka/t-pain/README.md

   be edited or deleted by the user (or really, the admin either).
 However, as the use case is for such a limited userbase, we can probably live with that.
 - In later versions, we can easily import the current data to another database, if needed.

+# Still missing

 - Bicep IaC implementation coming a bit later.
+- Better testing (or any, really)
+- Health check support in the container
+- /about or other commands support
+- Maybe some kind of approval flow from the user to avoid saving incorrect data?